Henry Wirz: Controversy

 During and after the trial Wirz was reviled in the court of public opinion as "The Demon of Andersonville".
 One controversy concerns a witness for the prosecution, Felix de la Baume, who was actually Felix Oesser, a deserter from the 7th New York Volunteers (Steuben) regiment.
 According to the National Park Service, de la Baume was definitely a prisoner at Andersonville and it is a myth that he was a key witness at the trial.

-After time passed, some writers suggested Wirz's tribunal was unfair and claimed that "Wirz did not receive a fair trial.
+After time passed, some writers suggested Wirz's tribunal was unjust, stating that "Wirz did not receive a fair trial.
 Nevertheless, he was found guilty and sentenced to death."
-Even a few of his former prisoners conceded during the trial that the minimal support Wirz received from the Confederate government in terms of food, water, and medical supplies made the conditions at Andersonville beyond his scope of responsibility.
 In 1980, historian Morgan D. Peoples referred to Wirz as a "scapegoat."
 Wirz's conviction remains controversial.

 Despite the surrounding controversy, the Wirz trial was one of the nation's significant early war crimes tribunals, creating enduring moral and legal notions and established the precedent that certain wartime behavior is unacceptable, regardless if committed under the orders of superiors or on one's own.

 In popular culture

 Wirz is an important character in MacKinlay Kantor's Pulitzer Prize-winning novel Andersonville (1955), introduced in the third chapter during his mission to France in October 1863.
 In Saul Levitt's 1959 play The Andersonville Trial, Wirz was first played by Herbert Berghof.
 When the play was recreated for an episode of PBS's 1970–71 season of Hollywood Television Theatre, Wirz was portrayed by Richard Basehart.
 Wirz was portrayed by the Czech actor Jan Tříska in the American film Andersonville (1996).
+Wirz was portrayed by Stevo Žigon in the Yugoslav TV film Andersonvil - Logor smrti [sh] (1975), an adaptation of Saul Levitt's 1959 play.